AmruthaPreethi/Project_Heart_using_Quantum/README.md

 ## What it does

-The main page has a form where you enter clinical data (age, blood pressure, cholesterol, etc.) and it predicts whether the patient is likely to have heart disease, using a Random Forest model trained on the UCI heart disease dataset.
+The main page has a form where you enter clinical data (age, blood pressure, cholesterol, etc.) and it predicts whether the patient is likely to have heart disease, using a Randomn Forest model trained on the UCI heart disease dataset.

 Below that there's a "Classical vs Quantum Comparison" section.
 Clicking the button trains